Skip to main content

 Exploring the Jaeger UI

-We can see the trace events have been sent by the PolicyServer instance to Jaeger, as there is a new service kubewarden-policy-server listed in the UI:
+You can see the trace events have are sent by the PolicyServer instance to Jaeger, as there is a new service kubewarden-policy-server listed in the UI:

 Jaeger dashboard

-The Jaeger collector is properly receiving the traces generated by our PolicyServer.
+The Jaeger collector is receiving the traces generated by your PolicyServer.

 To access the Jaeger UI, you can create an ingress or use kubectl -n jaeger port-forward service/my-open-telemetry-query 16686 then go to localhost:16686.